James Fox-Lane

+Early life

-He was the oldest son of Sackville Fox of East Horsley, Surrey, and his wife Ann Holloway.
+He was the eldest son of Sackville Fox of East Horsley, Surrey, and his wife Ann Holloway.
 His father died in 1760 and left him his estate in Surrey, worth about £1,300 per year.

-Educated at Marylebone School, he was admitted to Christ's College, Cambridge in 1771 and studied there until 1774.
+Educated at Marylebone, he was admitted to Christ's College, Cambridge in 1771 and studied there until 1774.
 On 22 February 1773, he inherited the Bramham Park, Yorkshire estate of his paternal uncle George Fox-Lane, 1st Baron Bingley, and subsequently took the name of Fox-Lane.

+Career

 Through extravagance as a youth he became indebted to the moneylender Robert Mackreth.
 Mackreth bought Fox-Lane's Surrey estate very shortly after James came of age in 1777 and resold it for a handsome profit.
 He attempted to buy the Yorkshire estate as well, but the sale was cancelled by the Court of Chancery.
 Fox-Lane subsequently retained John Scott as counsel and sued Mackreth, alleging that Mackreth had defrauded him, and that the transactions had begun while Fox-Lane was still a minor.
 His suit was successful, and he was awarded the purchase money of the Surrey estate with interest and costs, totaling about £20,000.
 Mackreth appealed, but the verdict was upheld by the Lord Chancellor and, in 1791, the House of Lords.